 - 16.1.
 Nothing written in this policy overrides the academy's duties under legislation. - 16.2.
-The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis. - 16.3.
-Its effectiveness will be monitored termly by the governing body through feedback from Assistant Principal for pupil development and ethos - 16.4.
+The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis.

+- 16.3.
+Its effectiveness will be monitored termly by the governing body through the governor link for safeguarding - 16.4.
 The principal will report on anti-bullying activity and progress within the academy to the governing body termly.